 And there is tremendous untapped artistic talent within the disability community in Michigan that deserves to be nurtured.
 We are committed to helping artists with disabilities develop their talents and bring their gifts to market.

-Over the course of the year you will be hearing a lot about access and ability, with the 30th anniversary of the Americans with Disabilities Act.
-ADA has brought us a long way, but we still have a very long way to go to fulfill the vision of a truly inclusive society.
+We have recently marked the 30th anniversary of the Americans with Disabilities Act.
+ADA has brought us a long way, but we still have a very long way to go to fulfill the vision of a truly accessible society.

 - Arts Education

 - Professional Opportunity

 Our programs and services address these areas in very specific ways:

 - We will continue to grow our Artist in Residence program through our regional affiliates.

 - We will expand the number of our Club Create chapters in communities around the state, and create an online marketplace where artists with disabilities can sell their work.

 - We will continue to host festivals, which provide musicians with disabilities a venue for performance.

 - We will expand our professional development offerings for teachers and teaching artists.